impredicative/gitblobts/README.md

 It then commits and pushes the changes.
 The file is assigned a nanosecond UTC timestamp as its name.
 The package allows subsequent retrieval of the blobs by a UTC time range.
-Collaborative use of the same remote repo is supported.
+Given the pull and push actions, collaborative use of the same remote repo is supported.

+As the code is in an early stage, the implementation should be reviewed before use.

 ## Installation
 Using Python 3.7+, run `pip install gitblobts`.
 Any older version of Python will not work.